 We also need to take a closer look at the way MATLAB gives you the solution.
 When we solved a scalar equation, the solution was a vector of time values, together with a vector of solution values.
-When you solve a vector equation, the variable 'times' still stores a bunch of time values where the solution has been computed.
+In this calculation, the variable 't_values' still stores a bunch of time values where the solution has been computed.
 But now MATLAB has computed a bunch of vectors at every time.
 How is the result stored?

-The answer is that the variable 'sols' is a matrix.
-To see what's in the matrix, suppose that solution values $v{x1}, v{y1}$ $v{x2}, v{y2}$ $v{x3}, v{y3}$ .... were computed at a bunch of different times $t_1, t_2, t_3$ ....
-The variables 'times' and 'sols' then contain a vector and a matrix that look like this
+The answer is that the variable 'sol_values' is a matrix.
+To see what's in the matrix, suppose that solution values x, y were computed at a bunch of different times $t_1, t_2, t_3...$ The variables 'time_values' and 'sol values' then contain a vector and a matrix that look like this